NachtRaveVL/virtmem-continued/doc/manual.md

 of memory pages is rather small, care should be taken to not to create too many different data locks.

-To decrease the likelyhood of running out of free memory pages, `virtmem` supports two additional sets of smaller memory pages which are specifically used for data locking.
+To decrease the likelyhood of running out of free memory pages, `virtmem-continued` supports two additional sets of smaller memory pages which are specifically used for data locking.
 They are much smaller in size, so they will not use a large deal of RAM, while still providing extra capacity for smaller data locks.